 - Thesis or the equivalent: As required by the institution

-Programs with a BACB-ACS must include at least 18 hours (270 semester hours) of coursework in:
+Programs with a BACB-VCS must include at least 18 hours (270 semester hours) of coursework in:

 - Ethical and Professional Conduct: 45 hours